 The Challenge Dialog explains a few options of how to provide words to be adjudicated and how to get back to other WHAT use.
 Pressing Esc is the easiest way.

-WHAT (but not someWHAT) defaults to making a file of challenged words on Thursday evenings.
+WHAT can be made to default to making a file of challenged words on specified days of the week and at specified times.
 You can override the default via the File menu or with the commands:

 The WHAT initialization file (such as what2.ini), specifies the beginning of the path to use when creating such files.